krkind/encoder/README.md

-# encoder
+# Encoder
-A Python GUI encoder application
+A Python GUI encoder example application using PySide6 library